mikhail-w/bonsai/README.md

 - **Interactive Components:** Includes an elegant shopping cart, dynamic product filtering, and search functionality.
 - **PayPal API :** Secure payment API integration.
-- **Zen Quotes API :** to inspire users with peaceful quotes.
+- **Zen Quotes API :** To inspire users with peaceful quotes.
-- **OpenAI API :** for an intelligent chatbot experience.
+- **OpenAI API :** For an intelligent chatbot experience.
-- **Weather API :** to check local conditions for optimal bonsai care.
+- **Weather API :** To check local conditions for optimal bonsai care.
-- **Location Services:** Integration with Google Maps API to find nearby bonsai nurseries, gardens, and clubs.
+- **Location Services:** Integration with Google Maps API to find nearby bonsai nurseries, gardens, and stores.
 - **3D and Augmented Reality:** View bonsai plants in 3D and Augmented Reality using Three.js, React Three Fiber and WebXR for a unique shopping experience.
-- **Blog Integration:** Create, Read and interact with blog post on bonsai care, history, and art.
+- **Blog Integration:** Create, Read and interact with blog posts on bonsai care, history, and art.

 - **Django-Powered Backend:** A robust and secure API backend built with Django and Django REST Framework.